BiLLY-J03l/VESPRA-APT/README.md

 - **utils/ file_enc.c**
   - the encryption program I used to encrypt the files to be received and decrypted by stage_zero.exe.

+- **utils/ shellcode_enc.c**
+  - the encryption program I used to encrypt the shellcode file to be received, decrypted and injected by win_service32.exe.
 --------------------------------------------------------------------------------------------------------
 ## Development Methodology